kwant-dbg/CodeJudge/README.md

 Note: The main CI will not run for simple edits under `maintenance-page/` because the deploy helper is narrowly scoped to those path changes.

-## Advanced deployment
+## Kubernetes deployment (optional)

 Example manifests for a few services are in `kubernetes/deploy/`.
-See `docs/azure-deployment.md` for detailed cloud deployment guidance.

-Apply the sample manifests (modify for your environment):
+You can use these as a starting point for running the project in a Kubernetes cluster:

 ```bash
 kubectl apply -f kubernetes/deploy/